Looking for things to do in Bray? You’ll find plenty below!

 30 minutes from Bray, the monastic remains here include the ruined St Mary’s Church and, most famously, the 30-metre-tall Round Tower.

 If you head into ‘the valley of the two lakes’, look out for the abundant wildlife as well as the gorgeous views.
+See our Glendalough walks guide for things to do.

 3. The Sally Gap Drive